tasket/wyng-backup/README.md

 Currently this has to be done manually but is quite manageable with regular Linux commands.
 The general process is:

-1. Get the backup set onto a local volume, then cd to the 'vm*' subdir.
+1. Get the backup set onto a local volume, then cd to the '/baktest/set01/qubes_dom0*' subdir.

-2. Create a 'zero' file of `bkchunksize` using `dd` and create a new dir called 'full':
+2. Create a 'zero' file of `bkchunksize` using `dd` and create new dirs called 'full' and 'z':
 ```
 dd if=/dev/zero of=zero bs=1024 count=256 # caution, size may change in future!
-mkdir full
+mkdir full z
 ```

 3. Hardlink the most recent session into 'full' with `ln S_00001122-334455/* full`.